bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/R-and-QGIS.md

 ## Setting up R in QGIS

 R is very easy to set up in QGIS.
-In most cases: you can simply (1) install R on your host machine (already installed on the DTS servers); and, (2) install the 'Processing R Provided' plugin from the official repository in QGIS (not sure how ot install a plugin in QGIS?
+In most cases: you can simply (1) install R on your host machine (already installed on the DTS servers); and, (2) install the 'Processing R Provider' plugin from the official repository in QGIS (not sure how ot install a plugin in QGIS?
 See the documentation [here](https://github.com/bcgov/gis-pantry/blob/master/docs/getting-started-with-QGIS/doc/QGIS-plugins.md)).

 If you have issues with either of these steps: review the documentation for [R](https://cran.r-project.org/mirrors.html) and/or [QGIS](https://north-road.github.io/qgis-processing-r/).